LegendaryMediaTV/EGP-Graphai/_context/4-domains/bible-versions.md

   order: number; // Position in this version's canon (1-indexed)
   chapters: number; // Number of chapters
 }

+interface Testament {
+  script?: "G" | "H"; // Script override for this testament }
 ```

 ### Available Versions